fernandobarraza/pluralisticHomophily/README.md

    Using the HLC Algorithm:

-   - Default network file is the StackOverflow.
+   - Default network file is the the text for Bee definition.
 Use the right dataset_file as an argument in command line execution.
    - All network datasets files must be in NCol format.
    - Set the variable weight_option to True or False according to your preferences.
    - In the code, change the threshold_runs list if you want to change for what thresholds you will cut the dendrogram in the HLC algorithm.